oceanprotocol-archive/OEPs/7/README.md

 * KEEPER stores on-chain only the essential information about ASSETS
 * PROVIDERS store the ASSET metadata off-chain
 * KEEPER doesn't store any ASSET metadata
-* OCEAN doesn't store ASSET files contents
+* OCEAN doesn't store ASSET contents (e.g. files)
 * An ASSET is modeled in OCEAN as on-chain information stored in the KEEPER and metadata stored in OCEANDB
 * ASSETS on-chain information only can be modified by OWNERS or DELEGATED USERS
 * ASSETS can be resolved using a Decentralized ID (DID) included on-chain and off-chain
-* A Decentralized Distributed Object (**DDO**) should include the ASSET metadata
+* A DID Document (DDO) should include the ASSET metadata
-* Any kind of object registered in Ocean SHOULD have a DID allowing to uniquely identify that object in the system
+* Any kind of object registered in Ocean SHOULD have a DID allowing one to uniquely identify that object in the system
-* ASSET DDO (and the metadata included as part of the DDO) is associated to the ASSET information stored on-chain using a common **DID**
+* ASSET DDO (and the metadata included as part of the DDO) is associated to the ASSET information stored on-chain using a common DID
-* A **DID** can be resolved to get access to a **DDO**
+* A DID can be resolved to get access to a DDO
-* ASSET DDO's can be updated without updating the on-chain information
+* ASSET DDOs can be updated without updating the on-chain information
-* ASSET information stored in the keeper will include a **checksum** attribute
+* ASSET information stored in the KEEPER will include a checksum attribute
-* The ASSET on-chain checksum attribute, includes a one-way HASH calculated using the DDO content
+* The ASSET on-chain checksum attribute SHOULD include a one-way HASH calculated using the DDO content
 * After the DDO resolving, the DDO HASH can be calculated off-chain to validate if the on-chain and off-chain information is aligned
 * A HASH not matching with the checksum on-chain means the DDO was modified without the on-chain update
 * The function to calculate the HASH MUST BE standard